hazelcast/hazelcast-cpp-client/README.md

         setTagValue("aws-tag-value-1").setInsideAws(true);
 ```

 The details of IAM role usage for applications are described at http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html.
-The IAM role access key retrieval requires that the instance has a valid instance profile association for the iam role and the iam role should have the AWS DescribeInstances permission.
+The IAM role access key retrieval requires that the instance has a valid instance profile association for the IAM role and the IAM role should have the AWS DescribeInstances permission.

 # Code Examples